telerik/xaml-docs/controls/radpdfprocessing/formats-and-conversion/plain-text/settings.md

 # Settings

-TextFormatProvider allows for export of RadFixedDocument to txt.
+__TextFormatProvider__ allows for export of __RadFixedDocument__ to txt.
 Additionally, the export settings provide modification options.
 The current article outlines the available settings.

-Through the __TextFormatProviderSettings__ class you could specify the following:
+Through the __TextFormatProviderSettings__ class you could specify the following export settings:

-The export settings which you can specify are as follows:

 * **LinesSeparator**: Determines the string used to separate the lines in the document.
 The default value is __Environment.NewLine__.